 To eliminate that risk, Carlos and two partners invested over \$20 million of unencumbered capital to prove the system under live conditions.
-This was not a pilot or a white paper.
-It was a full-scale stress test designed to ensure the machine holds before inviting outside capital.
+This was not a pilot or a white paper; it was a full-scale stress test.
 They paid the tuition, so investors do not have to.